realm-workshop/2025-acl/_pages/about.md

 {% include dates.liquid %}

-### Invited Speakers
+### Invited Speakers and Panelists
-We have an exciting lineup of speakers.
-Stay tuned for more details!
+We have an exciting lineup of speakers and panelists.

 {% include speakers.liquid center=true %}